Vertical bank notes to enter circulation

 The pound is taking a turn in a new direction with vertical notes.

-What will be the only sterling bank notes of upright orientation in circulation are being printed by Ulster Bank.
+Ulster Bank will print the UK's first portrait - rather than landscape - shaped notes that will enter circulation in Northern Ireland next year.

-The polymer £5 and £10 notes will enter circulation in Northern Ireland in 2019.
+All four of the banks in Northern Ireland have printed their own money since the 19th century.

-All four of the banks currently in Northern Ireland print their own money and have been doing so since the 19th century.
+The polymer £5 and £10 notes are based on the theme "living in nature".

 Ulster Bank, which is part of Royal Bank of Scotland (RBS), has released the designs of its new notes, which will replace its paper currency.